 Routine Vet Care

 Routine veterinary care is another significant factor in keeping your dog healthy and preventing unwanted shedding.
-Routine vet care includes annual veterinary exams, monthly preventatives to keep parasites at bay, and monitoring of any pre-existing conditions that can impact skin health – for example, a thyroid condition.
+Regular vet care includes annual veterinary exams, monthly preventatives to keep parasites at bay, and monitoring of any pre-existing conditions that can impact skin health – for example, a thyroid condition.

 Conclusion / Summary